Borg-Warner Trophy: Lore

 The Borg-Warner Trophy in its original form (without a base) on display in 1985.

 The trophy has had quite a history; track historian Donald Davidson has noted a particular story in which a Butler University student was given the trophy to watch in the 1930s before race day.
 The young man hid the trophy under his bed one night and proceeded to have a night out.
 Upon his return to his fraternity house, the man found the trophy missing.
 He looked and looked and became very worried about the trophy's whereabouts.
 Upon looking in the frat house's basement, he found the trophy surrounded by men who were drinking beer out of it.
 All of 115 beers were inside of the trophy.
 Emptying the beer, he wondered how he would get the smell off of the trophy and decided to take a shower – taking the trophy in with him.

 The winner of the 1950 Indianapolis 500, Johnnie Parsons, had his name misspelled on the trophy.
 It was scripted into the silver as "Johnny" Parsons (which incidentally, is how his son's name was spelled).
 Evidence of the engraver's mistake can be seen in MGM’s 1950 movie To Please a Lady.
-In a scene in which they filmed the trophy and feature a shot of Johnnie Parsons’ bust image, his name is clearly misspelled.
+In a scene in which they filmed the trophy and feature a shot of Johnnie Parsons's bust image, his name is clearly misspelled.
 During the 1991 restoration, it was proposed by the handlers to correct the spelling, even though Parsons had died seven years earlier.
 The decision was made to leave the misspelling in place as part of the trophy's historic lore.